Where are they now? Leeds United’s last 18 January window signings

-He was on the periphery last term, being thrown on by Bielsa on a handful of occasions after Jack Clarke had been recalled by Tottenham and before Ian Poveda settled in, but struggled to make a big impact.
+He ended up making a handful of first-team appearances under Bielsa, playing in the promotion-winning campaign after Jack Clarke had been recalled by Tottenham and before Ian Poveda settled in.

 Tipped as one to watch for the future after signing from his boyhood club Ruch Chorzow in January 2019, Poland Under-21 international Bogusz immediately caught the eye with some bright performances for the Under-23s.

 He featured alongside the first team for a pre-season tour of Australia, scoring the opener with a well-taken effort against Western Sydney Wanderers, but competitive appearances were few and far between from there.

 Since then, Bogusz spent the 2020-21 season at Segunda Division side Logrones, managing one assist and one goal in 23 appearances, but he’s been much more productive in his second season in the Spanish second tier.